Pokhoke Dera Baba Nanak

 Pokhoke Dera Baba Nanak is a village in Dera Baba Nanak in Gurdaspur district of Punjab State, India.
 It is located 0.5 km from sub district headquarter and 40 km from district headquarter.
 The village is administrated by Sarpanch an elected representative of the village.

 Demography

-As of 2011, the village has a total number of 253 houses and the population of 1302 of which 690 are males while 612 are females.
+As of 2011, the village has a total number of 253 houses and a population of 1302 of which 690 are males while 612 are females.
 According to the report published by Census India in 2011, out of the total population of the village 21 people are from Schedule Caste and the village does not have any Schedule Tribe population so far.